jsr6720/goodreads-csv-to-md/posts/2017-10-04-american-icon.md

 ## My Review 5/5

+### Date Read
+2017/10/04

+### Date Added
+2017/09/18

-Great book that pairs well with your choice of book about the great financial crisis of 2008 (Big Short).<br/><br/>Author wastes no time digging deep into the story of Ford and it's turnaround.
+My Thoughts: Great book that pairs well with your choice of book about the great financial crisis of 2008 (Big Short).<br/><br/>Author wastes no time digging deep into the story of Ford and it's turnaround.

 ---